Completing your 2022 Whole Herd Test for Irish Johne’s Control Programme

-All herds in the Johne’s programme in 2022 are required to complete a whole herd test, using milk or blood samples.
+Not all herds in the Johne’s programme in 2023 are required to complete a whole herd test, using milk or blood samples.

-You may have already done some testing, however, you must complete a whole herd test to be eligible for payment of herd testing assistance from your milk processor.
+If you have already done some testing, either blood or milk, you must complete a full whole herd test to be eligible for payment of herd testing assistance from your milk processor.

-Make sure that you account for all animals on your farm aged two years or more, on the day when testing started for the year.
+Make sure you include all animals on your farm aged two years or more, on the day when your yearly herd test is carried out.
 These are referred to as ’eligible animals’.

-You can easily use your ICBF Johne’s screen to list animals to be tested, or if you are unsure how to do this, ask the veterinary practitioner who you nominated for the Johne’s programme.
+You can easily use your ICBF Johne’s screen to list animals to be tested, or if you are unsure how to do this, ask your nominated veterinary practitioner for assistance and help.

 On your ICBF Johne’s screen: